bcgsc/pavfinder/pavfinder/test/README.md

   * `test.fa`:
     * 2 sequences corresponding to a reciprocal translocation event,
     * 5-kb insertions where only breakpoints are captured,
-    * 1 250bp insertion where the entire insertion sequence is captured, and
+    * 1 250bp insertion where the entire insertion sequence is captured,
+    * 1 3.6kb deletion
+    * 1 13kb duplication
+    * 1 860bp inversion
-    * 1 potential tri-nucleotide length polymorphism
+    * 1 tri-nucleotide length polymorphism
   * `test.bam`: bwa mem alignment of `test.fa` to hg19

 * output `test/genome/expected_output`